M-Sc-Research/English-learning/SmallTalk2me.md

     These houses were designed in the 1880s by Edward Barnes. (passive + by + agent)

 We use the passive when we want to change the focus of a clause, or if the doer of the verb is not important or not known or if we do not want to say who the doer is

+## Mistake
+1. I really enjoy spending my time in on YouTube